What Does The New Canadian Dental Care Plan Mean For Tri-Cities Seniors? (Updated)

 What’s demand expected to be like in the Tri-Cities?

-More than a handful of our own older patients have asked about the plan and expressed relief that they’ll be able to receive at least some coverage for their dental care.
+More than a handful of our own older patients have asked about the plan and expressed relief at being able to receive at least some coverage for their dental care.

 With that being said, as millions of Canadians wait for the CDCP to open to them, some experts are cautioning that finding a provider may be harder than people expect.